Topological classification of non-Hermitian bands: classification

 The equivalent class $[T^m,X_n]$ is related but may not be equal to the homotopy group $\pi_m$, which is, by definition, $\braket{S^m,X_n}$.
 Here, $\braket{-,-}$ is used for based maps, while $[-,-]$ is used for non-based maps.
 In general, $[T,X]$ is just a set with no extra structures, even if $T$ is a sphere, in which case $\braket{T,X}$ is exactly a homotopy group.
 The relation between $[T,X]$ and $\braket{T,X}$ for general spaces $T$ and $X$ is as follows \cite{Hatcher}: There is a right action of $\pi_1(X)$ on $\braket{T,X}$, and $[T,X]\cong\braket{T,X}/\pi_1(X)$, the orbit set of the action.

 We will first calculate $\braket{T^m,X_n}$ and then use the above connection to obtain $[T^m,X_n]$.

 In the case $m=1$, $\pi_1(X_n)$ acts on $\braket{T^1,X_n}=\pi_1(X_n)$ by conjugate:

 therefore $[T^1,X_n]$ is the set of conjugacy classes of group $B_n$.
-Determining the conjugacy classes of braiding group $B_n$ is a difficult problem\footnote{For a review of the conjugacy problem in braiding groups, see Ref.~\onlinecite{braidbook}.
+Determining the conjugacy classes of braid group $B_n$ is a difficult problem\footnote{For a review of the conjugacy problem in braid groups, see Ref.~\onlinecite{braidbook}.
 It relies on the ``Garside structure'' \cite{Garside}.} except for $n\leq 2$.
-Geometrically they one-to-one correspond to equivalence classes of closed braids in the solid torus, which in turn can be regarded as (special) links in the solid torus\footnote{Note that here the equivalence of links is defined as isotopy inside the solid torus, instead of isotopy inside $\mathbb{R}^3$ (which is the usual meaning of equivalent links).
-For example, in Sec.~\ref{sec-example1D}, even if the eigenvalues have a nonzero ``spectral vorticity" as in Fig.~\ref{pic-z2braiding}, the associate knot is trivial in $\mathbb{R}^3$.}.
+Geometrically they one-to-one correspond to equivalence classes of closed braids in the solid torus, which in turn can be regarded as (special) links ---collections of knots ---in the solid torus\footnote{Note that here the equivalence of links and knots is defined as isotopy inside the solid torus, instead of isotopy inside $\mathbb{R}^3$ (which is the usual meaning of equivalent links).
+For example, in Sec.~\ref{sec-example1D}, even if the eigenvalues have a nonzero ``spectral vorticity" as in Fig.~\ref{pic-z2braiding}, the associated knot is trivial in $\mathbb{R}^3$.}.

 In the case $m=2$, the set $\braket{T^2,X}$ is given by \cite{mathstack} (see also Appendix \ref{app-torus})

 where $t^a$ is the result of $a\in\pi_1(X)$ acting on $t\in\pi_2(X)$.
 Note that this is a noncanonical identification.
 In our problem, the result is: